Skip to main content

 Trapping

 Limited opportunities to trap on certain WMAs are available by permit only.
 Such opportunities are available on: Albany Nursery, B. F. Grant, Big Lazer Creek, Blanton Creek, Bullard Creek, Clayhole, Crockford-Pigeon Mtn, Dawson Forest, Dixon Memorial, Elmodel, Joe Kurz, Penholoway, Rum Creek, Tuckahoe, West Point, and Yuchi WMAs.
-Contact the appropriate region office for further details or to apply for a permit.
+Contact the appropriate region office (page 1) for further details or to apply for a permit.

 Youth Hunts and Supervision